 - Overarching oversight groups were composed with named data officer representatives from all member organisations across the NHS and equivalent bodies in the devolved nations as well as HDR UK representatives members.
 The Alliance and Hubs Data Officer Groups discuss data quality, data standards, metadata standards, data provenance, and ontology / terminology

 - Membership on the ‘Interoperable Data Design Collaborative’ which includes other organizations such as NHS Digital, NHS X and the Office for National Statistics.

-- Consulting on the updated Principles for Data Standards green paper in April 2021 by gathering views from people we work with across Health Data Research UK community.
+- Consulting on the updated Principles for Data Standards Green Paper in April 2021 by gathering views from people we work with across HDR UK community.

 - Developing papers on the international landscape of health data sharing initiatives, literature and legislation of data standards

 - The development of Common Data Elements to display on the gateway and an alignment around a core set for HDR UK purposes to help improve alignment and interoperability of future data.

 - Improve the utility of health data to increase usability and adoption with the HDR UK Data Utility Framework and to gain use nationally and internationally.